 (5) Exportation of Human Remains:

 Remains: To export remains, the following documents are required by the Russian authorities:

 - Official Death Certificate issued by the Russian Vital Records Office, acronym ZAGS;

-- Certificate of Encasement (certifying that container is sealed and contains no extraneous objects);
+- Certificate of Encasement (certifying that the container is sealed and contains no extraneous objects);

-- Medical Certificate from Forensic Bureau certifying absence of contagious diseases;
+- Medical Certificate from the Forensic Bureau certifying the absence of contagious diseases;

-- Documents issued by the U.S. Consulate General in Moscow:
+- Documents issued by the U.S. Embassy in Moscow:

 - Consular Mortuary Certificate;

 Ashes: To export cremated remains, the following documents are required by Russian authorities: